khmarbaise/artifact-collector-extension/README.md

 mvn =-Dmaven.ext.class.path=artifact-collector-extension-0.1.0.jar
 ```

-An example output looks like this:
+An example output can look like this:

 ```
 [INFO] ------------------------------------------------------------------------